Holzklƶtzchen bilden das englische Wort "Transparency". Sie liegen auf grauem Hintergrund.

 Telephone Costs

-This category includes mobile phone contracts and data plans for me and my team, ensuring we stay connected while working across Europe.
+This category includes mobile phone contracts and data plans for me and my team, ensuring we stay securely connected while working across Europe.

 Representation & Events